andrewleverette/clojulator/README.md

 1. Add support for fractional numbers.
 2. Expand the functionality of the calculator to support more advanced arithmetic operations and expression parsing.
-2. Add support for optionally reading user input from a file or other source.
+3. Add support for optionally reading user input from a file or other source.
-3. Add better logging and error reporting.
+4. Add better logging and error reporting.
+5. Add better handling for exiting the application.

 ---